 FAQ Brazilian chocolate balls

-First, I’ll answer a few questions readers ask me often about this recipe, then I’ll talk about the ingredients, and how to make brigadeiro.
+First, I’ll answer a couple of questions from readers.
+Then I’ll talk about the ingredients and how to make brigadeiro.

 What does brigadeiro mean?